CardiBat/ROS-on-RISCV/README-ENG.md

 </div>
 <p>&nbsp;</p>

-IMPORTANT NOTE: The login is based on Intel architecture (and therefore CISC).
+IMPORTANT NOTE: The login is not based on RISC-V architecture.
 It will then be appropriate to proceed by connecting to a node to actually reach the RISC-V architecture.

 ### Brief Description of Nodes and Their Use